 You might know a tree pose as balancing on one leg, but it is possible to modify it to do it from a seated position.
 It may not test your balance as much, but it improves your posture and evokes concentration while gently stretching the inner hips.

 - Come to the front edge of your chair and extend your left leg directly in front of you.
-Plant the sole of the foot down with the toes pointing forwards.
+Plant the sole down with the toes pointing forward.

 - Bend your opposite leg and bring your right knee to the side with the heel lifted off the floor.

-- Keep your hips facing forwards and place your hands in prayer at the heart center.
-Sit tall and take 5 breaths, fixing your gaze on one point in front of you.
+- Keep your hips facing forward and place your hands in prayer at the center of your heart.
+Sit tall and take five breaths, fixing your gaze on one point in front of you.